benkolera/ylj-reading-the-tea-leaves/workshop/1-framework.md

   - If it is just a multiple of 5, then the label should be "Buzz"
   - Else the label should be the count of clicks.

-Hint: This is exactly the same as with Elm.
-Just be cautioned that Purescript doesn't have syntax for tuples if you used a pattern match on a (Bool,Bool) in elm!
-Tuple Boolean Boolean is a tuple without syntax.
+Hints:

+  - Follow the same process as with elm.
+  - Modulo in Purescript is `mod 7 2` (returns 1)
+  - show will turn the Int to a String